 • Taking no action as the concern raised does not constitute a safeguarding one; • Monitor the situation and review again; • Consult with an external agency (e.g. statutory agencies or NSPCC Helpline if in the UK) or the Safeguarding Lead; or • Make a formal referral to statutory services (children’s services and police, if a crime may have been committed) and only if it is safe and appropriate to do so depending on the country where the child or adult lives and the systems they have in place.

-Step 3b In countries which do not have developed and trustworthy systems and legislation for protection, the Safeguarding Manager (or Lead) needs to consider what alternative measures might help which are available in the local context for example health care if a person is injured, support from other NGOs that are family focused, or faith, community/rights based organisations etc.
+Step 3b In countries which do not have developed and trustworthy systems and legislation for protection, the Safeguarding Lead (or Officer) needs to consider what alternative measures might help which are available in the local context for example health care if a person is injured, support from other NGOs that are family focused, or faith, community/rights based organisations etc.

-Step 4 The Safeguarding Manager (or Lead) must record all actions taken, decisions and outcomes.
+Step 4 The Safeguarding Lead (or Officer) must record all actions taken, decisions and outcomes.
 They should follow up any referral made to statutory services/ police after three working days to check that action has been taken.

-Step 5 The Safeguarding Manager (or Lead) should also consider if there is any additional support that QCT can provide for the child or vulnerable adult or signposting to other support services in the locality.
+Step 5 The Safeguarding Lead (or Officer) should also consider if there is any additional support that QCT can provide for the child or vulnerable adult or signposting to other support services in the locality.